ipfs/specs/IPIP/0342-content-router-discovery.md

 1. it does not propose at this stage to replace DHT queries, but only to supplement them with content routing queries, which minimized user noticable impact.
-2. nodes will only propogate content routers they believe to work, limiting the spread of spam / unavailable content routers to the directly connected peers of an adversary.
+2. nodes will only propagate content routers they believe to work, limiting the spread of spam / unavailable content routers to the directly connected peers of an adversary.